Federal election during pandemic could turn to 2-day weekend voting: Elections Canada | CBC News

 Federal agency stepping up readiness for possible fall election due to minority government

-Elections Canada is ramping up its plan to run a pandemic election that could come as early as this fall, including a possible two-day weekend voting period instead of the traditional one-day Monday vote.
+Elections Canada is ramping up its plan to run a pandemic election that might come as early as this fall — a plan that could include a two-day weekend voting period instead of the traditional one-day Monday vote.

-The move would help enable physical distancing between voters and allow greater access to polling locations, such as schools, that would otherwise be unavailable, according to new information on the agency's website.
+The move would help maintain physical distancing between voters and allow greater access to polling locations, such as schools, that otherwise would be unavailable, according to new information on the agency's website.

-The agency is also considering ways to meet potential demand for mail-in ballots.
-For example, ballots sent in before the voting deadline could continue to be accepted until the day following the two-day weekend polling period, but the agency warns an increase in mail-in voting could cause a delay in tabulating results.
+The agency also is considering means to meet the potential demand for mail-in ballots.
+For example, ballots sent in before the voting deadline could continue to be accepted until the day following the two-day weekend polling period.
+The agency warns, however, that an increase in mail-in voting could delay the tabulation of results.

 "Given the current minority government, an election could take place at any time," the website reads.